Symphyotrichum novae-angliae: Florets

 Each flower head is made up of ray florets and disk florets in about a one to one ratio, with the former accepting pollen before, and longer than, the latter.
 The 40–100 ray florets grow in one, two, or multiple series and are usually deep purple, rarely pink or white.
 They average 10–20 mm in length and 0.8–1.3 mm wide.
 Ray florets in the Symphyotrichum genus are exclusively female, each having a pistil (with style, stigma, and ovary) but no stamen; thus, ray florets accept pollen and each can develop a seed, but they produce no pollen.

 The disks have 50–110 florets that start out as yellow and later turn purple.
-Each disk floret has an average range of 4.5–5.5 mm in depth and is made up of 5 fused petals, collectively called a "corolla", which opens into 5 lobes.
+Each disk floret has an average range of 4.5–5.5 mm in depth, with low and high measurements of 4 mm and 7 mm, respectively.
+The disk floret is made up of 5 fused petals, collectively called a "corolla", which opens into 5 lobes.
 Disk florets in the Symphyotrichum genus are androgynous, each with both male (stamen, anthers, and filaments) and female reproductive parts; thus, a disk floret produces pollen and can develop a seed.